philosowaffle/peloton-to-garmin/mkdocs/docs/configuration/json.md

 * `PelotonWorkoutTitle` - Peloton provides this usually in the form of "10 min HITT Ride"
 * `PelotonInstructorName` - Peloton provides this as the full instructors name: "Ally Love"

+**Note:**

+For this setting to take effect, your Garmin Connect account must be set to allow custom workout names.
+In the Garmin Connect web interface click on the user icon in the top right, select `Account Settings` then `Display Preferences` ([shortcut](https://connect.garmin.com/modern/settings/displayPreferences)).
+Change the `Activity Name` setting to `Workout Name (when available)`.
+This will allow the custom workout name to sync, and should still allow the standard behavior when syncing non-P2G activities directly.

 ## Peloton Config

 This section provides settings related to fetching workouts from Peloton.